johanberntsson/PunyInform/README.md

 You can see what tasks we're currently working on, tasks we've done and tasks coming up on our Trello board: https://trello.com/b/mfGVsB4H/punyinform

+## Credits

+PunyInform was conceived and designed by Johan Berntsson and Fredrik Ramsberg.
+Coding by Johan Berntsson, Fredrik Ramsberg, Pablo Martinez and Tomas Öberg.
+Thanks to Stefan Vogt and Jason Compton for advice, testing and promotion.
+Thanks to David Kinder and Andrew Plotkin for helping out with compiler issues and sharing their deep knowledge of the compiler.
+Huge thanks to Graham Nelson for creating the Inform 6 compiler and library in the first place.